MoscatelliMarco/MoscatelliMarco/README.md

 # Hi there, I'm Marco Moscatelli 👋

 I'm a Data Scientist passionate about turning data into actionable insights and intelligent machine learning solutions.
-I specialize in Python and have extensive experience with libraries like {yTorch, Pandas, Matplotlib, NumPy, and Scikit-Learn.
+I specialize in Python and have extensive experience with libraries like PyTorch, Pandas, Matplotlib, NumPy, and Scikit-Learn.
 I'm also skilled in web scraping using Scrapy to gather the data needed for analysis.

 ## 🛠️ Skills